• Free Tours

 You will need a half-day and it is worth checking out their website to see what concerts or workshops are happening.

-I love spending a lazy Sunday morning here and definitely recommend it.
+I love spending a lazy Sunday morning here and highly recommend a visit.

-MY LOCAL TIP: There is a charge in so I recommend pre-buying your tickets on-line to get a discount.
+MY LOCAL TIP: There is a charge so I recommend pre-buying your tickets online to get a discount.

 52- Vermouth culture